udayakumar-s/ej2-angular-docs/ej2-angular/datepicker/getting-started.md

 ng new syncfusion-angular-datepicker
 ```

 By default, it install the CSS style base application.
-To setup with CSS, pass --style=scss argument on create project.
+To setup with , pass --style=css argument on create project.

 Example code snippet.